muon-rw/mmc-upgrade-guide/README.md

 ![image](https://github.com/muon-rw/mmc-upgrade-guide/assets/128171313/161ba5ae-db5b-49fd-a9fb-01565c4cc9bd)

-### 6. Paste the new generator block into the old level.dat
+### 6. Paste the new "generator" into the old level.dat
 - Still in the old world, select "**minecraft:the_end:** [2 entries]", and **paste** the **generator** block (that we copied earlier from the new world) inside of it.
 It should look like this:

 When you're done, it should look like this!